-The City of Sunnyvale anticipates receiving a CDBG grant from HUD for Program Year 2021.
+The City of Sunnyvale anticipates receiving a CDBG grant from HUD for Program Year 2022.
 The amount of that grant is currently unknown.
 Some of the grant is typically allocated to public services and other activities funded outside of this RFP.
-This RFP seeks to award available CDBG and HOME funds, including program income, to eligible projects, as described below, for completion in FY 2021/22.
-The amount of funding available is not known at this time, however the City estimates approximately \$730,000 in CDBG and \$300,000 in HOME funds will be available for capital projects.
+This RFP seeks to award available CDBG funds, including program income, to eligible projects, as described below, for completion in FY 2022/23.
+The amount of funding available is not known at this time, however the City estimates approximately \$730,000 in CDBG.
+No HOME funds are being made available through this year's RFP.
+Please see the City's HOME Tenant Based Rental Assistance (TBRA) RFP for the City's HOME allocation.
 Proposals may request awards of higher amounts to be funded on a contingency basis if funds become available before the final awards are made.
 Capital project proposals must be at least \$100,000, with applicants providing additional funds to the project from other sources (match).
 The award amounts are based on the project's identified funding gap, availability of the requested funding type, project merits, and the number of eligible proposals received.

-Funds for CDBG and HOME capital projects are provided in the form of a loan secured by the real property to be improved.
+Funds for CDBG and capital projects are provided in the form of a loan secured by the real property to be improved.
 A very limited number of CDBG projects not involving improvements to real property may be funded in the form of a grant, such as activities by community-based development organizations (CBDOs) located in Sunnyvale.
 Local Community Housing Development Organizations (CHDOs) are encouraged to apply for HOME CHDO funds.